 Crime and Punishment in Dante’s Hell

 Dante Alighieri’s Inferno, detailing the spiritual journey of Dante the pilgrim as he traverses through his own personal Hell in an attempt to attain spiritual enlightenment, highlights the crimes committed by the sinful through the depiction of their punishment.
 The punishments of the sinners in Dante's Hell are indicative of the crimes that they committed in life, and must be endured indefinitely as a ceaseless reminder of God's judgment of them.
-This relationship between individual crimes and their subsequent punishments is portrayed by Alighieri one by one as Dante the pilgrim journeys across each circle of Hell and passes through each sin’s environment.
+This relationship between individual crimes and their subsequent punishments is portrayed by Dante one by one, as Dante the pilgrim journeys across each circle of Hell and passes through each sin’s environment.
 Alighieri paints each environment in such a way as to plant a vivid image in the reader’s mind of an extreme representation of the sin itself.
 Through this imagery, he places more emphasis on the irony of punishment in Hell, as well as the unchanging nature and sense of finality of God’s retribution.

-This idea of the punishment fitting the crime is seen as soon as Dante leaves the First Circle containing the virtuous heathens and enters the first section of Hell containing the sins of incontinence.
+This idea of the punishment fitting the crime is seen as soon as Dante leaves the First Circle containing the virtuous heathens, and enters the first section of Hell containing the sins of incontinence.
 The sinners placed within these circles (circles 2 through 5) are those who lacked self-control and moderation in their lives.
 They became consumed by their own desires, becoming blinded to anything but that which they craved, and thus becoming blind to God.
 Because of this, they are condemned to Hell.

 Upon stepping foot into the Second Circle containing the lustful in Canto 5, Dante and Virgil (the ancient Roman poet who serves as Dante’s guide through Hell) come across a great storm that carries with it those souls who in life were consumed by their own personal desires of lust, and thus shifted their attention away from God and onto their own motivations.
 Here, Dante notices two such souls in particular, those of Paolo and Francesca, two lovers who were consumed by the affection that they secretly shared with each other and kept hidden from their respective spouses.
 This fixation on their lustful relationship ultimately led to their souls ending up in the tempest that dominates the Second Circle of Hell.
 Dante calls out to Francesca as the two ghosts fly by, inquiring about their fate.
 The two descend, all the while never taking their eyes from each other.
 Paolo and Francesca's endless eye contact is their punishment and is a direct reflection of their obsession with each other in life.
 Because of how consumed they were with pursuing their secretive relationship while they yet lived, they are stripped of everything else in death, forced to gaze at nothing else and thus removing any sense of self-identity as well as any connection with anything but the other's eyes, including God.
 The environment in which the lustful "live" out the rest of their days is that of a tumultuous storm that spins incessantly, sending the souls of the lustful ever around in circles with a passion much like that which condemned them to this place to begin with, and thus further emphasizing the theme of the environment fitting the crime.